miguelmota/miguelmota.github.io/content/blog/subtle-psychological-tricks.md

 Warm hands give the feeling of a warm friendly invitation and atmosphere, while cold hands give the feeling of unwelcomeness.

-## Tricks for making people do things for you
+## For making people do things for you

 **Say “start with this” instead of “do this” to make a person do a task.**